Kevin12J/cse15l-lab-reports/lab1.md

 lecture1
 [user@sahara ~]$
 ```
-the output is the contents in the `/home` directory which is just another directory
+Using the `ls` command with no arguments will return the contents of the current directory.
+The directory `lecture1` was returned since `lecture1` was the directory inside `/home`.
+If `ls` was called in the directory `/home/lecture1` the output would be `Hello.class  Hello.java  messages  README` as those were the contents in the `/home/lecture1` directory.
 ### directory as argument
 Call the `ls` command as `ls lecture1` in the directory `/home`
 ```